CSDB Board of Trustees

 As a Deaf member of the CSDB Board of Trustees, Walter has the opportunity to promote educational excellence and model service and character to the Deaf and the Blind community.
 Walter takes great pride in being a good husband, father and grandfather.
 He enjoys being outdoors with his friends and family and traveling with his wife.
 He is committed to supporting staff and students and developing each child as an individual who will be independent and successful.

-Please contact Jacky Skinner (719-578-2102) to confirm a meeting date, to obtain the guidelines for addressing the Board (or click here for guidelines and corresponding policy) and/or to acquire additional information regarding the Board of Trustees.
+Please contact Jacky Skinner (719-578-2102) to confirm a meeting date, to obtain the guidelines for addressing the Board (or click here for Guidelines (opens in Word) and corresponding Policy (opens in Word)) and/or to acquire additional information regarding the Board of Trustees.
 The minutes of the meetings of the Board of Trustees are not official until approved by the Board at the following meeting.